 My fiancé and I have always believed in the fairness of the British legal process.
 It’s been a long and demanding journey, but the Supreme Court’s decision today has made it all worthwhile.
 We are really excited that we can now get married, and thank our family and friends for all of their patience and support.

-Subsequent to this historic ruling ending any legal basis for religious discrimination against Scientologists in the United Kingdom, Louisa Hodkin was happily married before her family, friends and fellow parishioners at the London chapel.
+Subsequent to this historic ruling ending any legal basis for religious discrimination against Scientologists in the United Kingdom, Louisa Hodkin was happily married before her family, friends and fellow parishioners at the London Chapel.

-The historic December 2013 United Kingdom Supreme Court decision, coupled with the 1983 landmark ruling by Australia’s High Court recognizing Scientology as a religion (See 1983 Australian High Court Decision: Church of Scientology: Landmark Recognition of the Scientology Religion), represent the two premiere cases on the subject and definition of religion by the highest courts in the United Kingdom and Australia.
+The historic December 2013 United Kingdom Supreme Court decision, coupled with the 1983 landmark ruling by Australia’s High Court recognizing Scientology as a religion (See 1983 Australian High Court Decision: Church of Scientology: Landmark Recognition of the Scientology Religion), represent the two premier cases on the subject and definition of religion by the highest courts in the United Kingdom and Australia.
 As such, they form a clear and overwhelming precedent in Commonwealth countries and the English-speaking world.